Psychology Internship Program at Gilmour Psychological Services

 • High-Quality Training Standards

 Our internship site is not currently accredited by the Canadian Psychological Association (CPA).
-However, we are in the process of developing our program in alignment with CPA standards, with the intention of applying for accreditation soon.
+However, we are in the process of developing our program in alignment with CPA standards.
 We understand that the term “non-accredited” can sound concerning at first, but it is important to know that many excellent training sites begin this way.
 GPS is a well-established practice, having been supervising, for example psychologists in supervised practice, for over 40 years!
 We have been hosting practicum students from both local universities as a response to the decrease in training opportunities in our city for students due to the COVID-19 pandemic.
 CPA accreditation is a rigorous and lengthy process that often occurs after an official internship program has been successfully running for several years.
 In the meantime, students who train at non-accredited sites are still able to complete all necessary requirements for registration in most provinces, particularly when the program follows CPA-aligned standards and is supervised by registered psychologists.
 We are committed to offering a high-quality internship experience that reflects best practices in supervision, training, and ethical care.
 We are also happy to support students in understanding how this internship fits with their professional goals and future registration plans.

 Program Highlights